joshhills/exploded-dom-js/README.md

 Initialise takes an optional **object** containing options that affect how the DOM elements should appear and animate.
 There are accessor methods for all of the fields of these classes (let your IDE do its magic!).

-There are also some templates for options at `ExplodedDOMJS.SETTINGS.`:
+There are also some templates for options in `ExplodedDOMJS.SETTINGS`:
 * DEFAULT
 * PARALLAX_X
 * PARALLAX_Y